Lay-Z-Spa FAQ

 AirJet Plusâ„¢

-In addition to the small holes in the outer circumference of the bottom, AirJet Plusâ„¢ also includes a circular set in the centre of the base resulting in a soothing sensation across your entire body.
+In addition to the small holes in the outer circumference of the bottom, AirJet Plusâ„¢ also includes a circular set in the centre of the base resulting in a soothing sensation across your entire body, including feet.
 Models with AirJet Plusâ„¢ come with 2 levels of massage power controlled through the function on the pump.

 HydroJet Proâ„¢

 This is a combination of AirJetâ„¢ and HydroJet Proâ„¢ technology for a blissfully soothing massage experience.
-The HydroJets are found in the hot tub walls and work by pushing water through multi-directional jets.
+The HydroJets are found in the hot tub walls and work by pushing water through multi-directional, flow adjustable jets.
 Use the digitally controlled pump with the control panel to combine both systems, or enjoy them individually.

-With the introduction of Freeze Shieldâ„¢ technology in all Lay-Z-Spa pumps in 2021, you can use a Lay-Z-Spa in winter.
+With the introduction of Freeze Shieldâ„¢ technology in all Lay-Z-Spa pumps in 2021, you can keep a Lay-Z-Spa set up in winter.
 Please read our How to set up a Lay-Z-Spa in winter or How to use your Lay-Z-Spa in winter blogs for more info.

 It is not recommended that you use pre-2021 Lay-Z-Spa hot tubs when the temperature drops to 4°C. This does not stop you from doing so as long as you follow appropriate setting up, care and maintenance*.